Arash217/real-time-web-1819/README.md

 ## API
 The app uses [Reddit SSE Stream](https://github.com/pushshift/reddit_sse_stream) to get a live feed of near real-time Reddit data by using server-sent events.
 The API doesn't require an API key, but does limit the connection to only one per IP.

-The API allows me to filter only the data that I need, returning the following data format:
+The API allows me to filter only the required data, returning the following data format:
 ```
 {
    "body":"Horrible!
 But what're the names of buildings involved?",